 Give them 1 or 2 minutes (or however long you want this to take) and have them discuss the topic.
 Have a new topic ready for the next speed date.

-Obviously the time doesn’t have to match the hour on the clock at all.
-That’s just to ensure everyone has a free partner whenever you decide to do it.
+Obviously, the time doesn’t have to match the hour on the clock at all.
+That’s just a tool to ensure everyone has a free partner whenever you decide to do it.

 Since the topics can change from hour to hour, you’re not locked down on a topic or process.
-You can change it freely through the day.
+You can change it freely throughout the day.

 Now, this energizer gives you an opportunity to give topics for discussion which are related to the process you’re getting into or is already working on.
 If you’re having a process about culture, make the topics for the speed dating about that.